VenusProtocol/venus-protocol-documentation/technical-reference/reference-technical-articles/xvs-bridge.md

 ### Retry Mechanism for Failed Transactions

-In the event of a failed transaction, follow a step-by-step process using block explorers and the [`retryMessage`](https://github.com/VenusProtocol/token-bridge/blob/main/contracts/Bridge/BaseXVSProxyOFT.sol#L368) function to retry transactions on the respective blockchain.
+In the event of a failed transaction, follow the below step-by-step process using block explorers and the [`retryMessage`](https://github.com/VenusProtocol/token-bridge/blob/main/contracts/Bridge/BaseXVSProxyOFT.sol#L368) function to retry transactions on the respective blockchain.
 Here's a detailed guide:

 1. **Identify the Failed Transaction:**
    - Use [LayerZero scan](https://layerzeroscan.com) to identify the failed transaction within the target network by providing the transaction hash from the source network where the transaction was initiated.